scalahub/DSL/README.md

 4. DatalogSolver: process a Datalog query
 5. DQLAnalyzer: connects the above projects together
 6. DQLDemo: full demo of DQL query engine

-# Projects related to JDQL

-(JDQL is an demo application of DQL for static analysis of Java)

-1. JILToDatalog: converts JIL (Java Intermediate Language) code to Datalog.
-JIL is an intermediate representation of Soot.
-2. JavaToDatalog: converts Java to Datalog by first converting to JIL using Soot and then using JILToDatalog converter.
-3. JDQLAnalyzer: Analyzes the Java code against the supplied DQL code

-JDQL is described in the paper **JDQL: A Framework for Java Static Analysis** (link https://www.dropbox.com/s/3qpse8s8o1z2net/jdql.pdf?dl=0

-An online demo of JDQL is at: http://jdql-amitabh123.rhcloud.com/